Do you know the signs your cat needs more attention?

 They also often claw to mark their territory with pheromones.
 This marking helps them leave information for other cats.

 However, clawing can be bad if your cat begins to scratch your furniture or clothes.

 While scratching is generally not a sign of the cat asking for love, once the animal realizes this behavior can gain your attention, she may begin to indulge in this habit just to catch your attention.

 There are few things as cute as your cat wanting to hold your hand or give you a hug.

 These little creatures also often stand on their hind legs, but it’s not a circus trick, they simply want your affection.

 It equals your cat going, “Hey, human, gimme love.”

-My cat actually takes it a step further – she even gives me the ‘puppy eyes’.
+Some cat actually takes it a step further – they even give you the ‘puppy eyes’.
 It’s hard to resist ‘em when they do it.